 ALCAR is N-acetyl-L-carnitine, the form of L-carnitine that is the most abundant in the body.
 ALCAR readily crosses the blood-brain barrier and helps to reduce fatigue, support cognitive function in the elderly, maintain cognitive function during aging and even relieve pain associated with diabetic neuropathy.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 2-4 capsules daily with food, or as directed by a qualified health care practitioner.
-A minimum of 3 months may be required before observing an effect.
+Take two to four capsules daily with food, or as directed by a qualified health care practitioner.
+A minimum of three months may be required before observing an effect.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.